Ealing Abbey

-Ealing Abbey is a Catholic Benedictine monastic foundation on Castlebar Hill in Ealing.
+The Abbey of Ealing is a Roman Catholic Benedictine monastery located on Castlebar Hill in Ealing, England.
 It is part of the English Benedictine Congregation.

-As of 2020, the Abbey had 14 monks.
+The shrine is dedicated to Saint Benedict of Nursia.
+In 2020, the Abbey had fourteen residential monks.

 History

 The monastery at Ealing was founded in 1897 from Downside Abbey, originally as a parish in the Archdiocese of Westminster.
 It was canonically erected as a dependent priory in 1916 and raised again to the rank of independent conventual priory in 1947.

-Finally, in 1955 it was elevated to the status of an abbey by Pope Pius XII.
+Pope Pius XII raised the building to the status of an abbey in 1955.

 The building

 The architect of the Abbey Church, a Grade II Listed building, was F A Walters.
 Two or three bays in the nave were open by 1899 and part of the monastery in use by 1905.
 By 1915 the sanctuary and Lady Chapel together with more bays were completed.
 The west end together with the four western bays were completed by 1934 by Edward John Walters, the son of F A Walters.

 Two bombs damaged the church in 1940.
 The first destroyed the organ chamber and the War Memorial Chapel.
 The second destroyed the east end, including the sanctuary and choir.
 Only two stained glass windows survived, although damaged.

 Restoration of war damage was started in 1957 and completed by 1962.
 The church was enlarged and the transepts completed by Stanley Kerr Bate.
 The Monks Choir beyond the crossing and Lady Chapel were added in 1996-98 to the designs of Sir William Whitfield.

 The single hammerbeam nave roof has a painted decoration, with the monograms IHC and SB (for St Benedict).

 The large west window, depicting the Coronation of the Virgin attended by the heavenly host, is by Burlison and Grylls.
 The window in the south transept, a memorial to victims of two world wars, is by Ninian Comper and William Bucknall (c.1960).
 It depicts a beardless Risen Christ and Saints David, George, Andrew and Patrick.

-There is a painting of Peter’s Denial of Christ by Jusepe de Ribera.
+There is a painting of Peter's Denial of Christ by Jusepe de Ribera.